helium/HIP/0069-reassertion-fee-reduction.md

 # Stakeholders

 In reality, since the amount of DC burned has an economic impact, this hip (indirectly) affects everyone.
-Directly, this hip affects everyone that is reasserting their hotspots.
-Additionally, since maker apps are used to assert locations, this HIP directly affects all owners of maker apps.
+Directly, this hip affects everyone that is asserting their hotspots locations.

 # Detailed Explanation